 Following receipt of the notification of completion, the CCC may visit the mitigation site to confirm the completion of the mitigation effort and to verify compliance with all permit conditions.

-Following the five year maintenance and monitoring period, the fencing shall be maintained in good condition to delineate and protect the site.
+Following the maintenance and monitoring period, the permanent fencing around the MFS site shall be maintained in good condition to delineate and protect the site.